core-wg/etch/draft-vanderstok-core-etch-latest.md

 resource, giving a number of request parameters.
-Unlike the CoAP GET method, which requests that a server return a representation of the resource identified by the effective request URI (as defined by {{-coap}}), the FETCH method is used by a client to ask the server to produce a representation based on the request parameters (described by the request options and payload) based on the resource specified by the effective request URI.
+Unlike the CoAP GET method, which requests that a server return a representation of the resource identified by the effective request URI (as defined by {{-coap}}), the FETCH method is used by a client to ask the server to produce a representation as described by the request parameters (including the request options and the payload) based on the resource specified by the effective request URI.
 The payload returned in response to a FETCH cannot be assumed to be a complete representation of the resource identified by the effective request URI.

-The body of the request defines the request parameters.
+Together with the request options, the body of the request (which may be constructed from multiple payloads using the block protocol
+{{-block}}) defines the request parameters.
-Implementations MAY use a request body of any content type with the FETCH method; it is outside the scope of this document how information about admissible content types is obtained by the client (although we can hint that form relations ({{I-D.hartke-core-apps}}) might be the preferred way).
+Implementations MAY use a request body of any content type with the FETCH method; it is outside the scope of this document how information about admissible content types is obtained by the client (although we can hint that form relations ({{I-D.hartke-core-apps}}) might be a preferred way).

 FETCH requests are both safe and idempotent with regards to the resource identified by the request URI.
-That is, the performance of a fetch is not expected to alter the state of the targeted resource.
+That is, the performance of a fetch is not intended to alter the state of the targeted resource.
 (However, while processing a search request, a server can be expected to allocate computing and memory resources or even create additional server resources through which the response to the search can be